 Federal 2SLGBTQI+ Action Plan: Launched on August 28, 2022, the Action Plan aims at advancing rights and equality for Two-Spirit, lesbian, gay, bisexual, transgender, queer, intersex and additional sexually and gender diverse (2SLGBTQI+) people in Canada.

-2SLGBTQI+ Secretariat: The Secretariat works with public servants in different departments and agencies to help them apply inclusive approaches that consider the potential impacts of policies, programs and laws on Canadians of all sexual orientations, gender identities and gender expressions.
-The Secretariat is not a department and does not provide program funding, but helps link 2SLGBTQI+ stakeholders with relevant federal organizations who do have funding opportunities available.
+2SLGBTQI+ Secretariat: Works with public servants in different departments and agencies to help them apply inclusive approaches that consider the potential impacts of policies, programs and laws on Canadians of all sexual orientations, gender identities and expressions.
+The Secretariat is not a department and does not provide program funding, but helps link 2SLGBTQI+ stakeholders with relevant federal organizations with funding opportunities available.

 Sex, gender and sexual orientation statistics: Consult a dashboard of statistics on sex, gender, and sexual orientation.